How to Stand Up Paddle Board (SUP)

 We put a first-timer on a SUP and teach him how it's done.

-I've never stepped aboard a stand up paddleboard before, but I'm going to give this SUP thing a try.
+I've never stepped aboard a stand up paddle board (SUP) before, but I'm going to give this SUP thing a try.
 Luckily, the guy behind the camera, Paul, is an experienced paddler.
-Throughout the video, you'll hear him talk me through the basics, and don't check out the following tips and tricks that helped me through my first paddleboard experience without falling off the board.
+Throughout the video, you'll hear him talk me through the basics, and check out the following tips and tricks that helped me through my first paddle board experience without falling off the board.

-Follow these basic steps when learning how to stand up paddleboard:
+Steps when learning how to stand up paddle board

 - Before you start, check that your paddle length is a little taller than your height

 - Place the board in the water and start off by sitting on your knees in the middle of the board

 - Put your hands on the each side of the board and stand up slowly

 - Keep your feet shoulder width apart and have a slight bend in your knees